trinib/furniture_ui/.github/ISSUE_TEMPLATE/Issue.md

 ---
 name: Issue
 about: Create your issue here
-title: 'Only for '
+title: Only for
-labels: 'bug'
+labels: bug
-assignees: 'trinib'
+assignees: trinib

 ---